go-rod/rod/.github/CONTRIBUTING.md

 4. visit `http://[::]:9273` to monitor the tests

 After you exit the container, you can reuse it with `docker start -i rod`.

+## Become a maintainer

+Since this is a small project, we will use a very simple model to promote contributors to maintainers.
+Only the first 2 maintainers will grant permission from me, then we will start to elect new contributors by voting in the public issue.
+If no one votes down and 2/3 votes up then one election will pass.